microsoft/ivy/doc/examples/testing/specification.md

 Let's try informally to justify the soundness of our tactic.
-Ivy performed two transformations to produce each isolate: it changed some assertions to assumptions, and it deleted the actions and asserts of one of the two players.
+Ivy performed two transformations to produce each isolate: it changed some assertions to assumptions, and it deleted the actions and state components of one of the two players.

 # Pseudo-circular proofs